A7 exit Seesen(Harz), B243 48 km through Osterode, Herzberg and Bad Sachsa to Nüxei.

 Das Nixseebecken, ein Polje im Gipskarst des südwestlichen Harzvorlandes,

 in: Der Südharz - seine Geologie, seine Höhlen und Karsterscheinungen, Jh.
 Karst- u.
 Höhlenkunde, Heft 9, München, 1969.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The spring meadow is irregular shaped, bordered by 30° to 60° steep slopes.
-In the northeast an outcrop of gpsum is karstified, the cliff face of this outcrop is called Kalkberg.
+The Nixseebecken is a basin or depression consisting of the Springwiese (a meadow with springs) in the north, a valley about 400 m long and the artificially dammed Nixsee in the south.
+About 500 m north of the Springwiese, the Zehntgärtenbach stream disappears into the Große Trogsteinhöhle cave.
+The Springwiese is irregularly shaped, it is bordered by 30 to 60 degree steep slopes.
+In the northeast an outcrop of gypsum is karstified, the cliff face of this outcrop is called Kalkberg.
 A karst spring emerges here, called the Fitzmühlenspring, and several more are located in the meadow.
-The water in all those springd is the reappearing water of the Zehntgärtenbach plus water which rains on the surrounding hils.
+The water in all those springs is the reappearing water of the Zehntgärtenbach plus water which rains on the surrounding hills.